 Jump to 1959, the year Winchester introduced their very successful .22 Winchester Magnum Rimfire (WMR).
 This cartridge pushes the limits of pressure possible with a rimfire case given the limits of contemporary metallurgy.
 The .22 Magnum was initially offered with 40 grain FMJ and JHP bullets at an advertised MV of 2000 fps from a rifle barrel and 1550 fps from a pistol barrel.
 Due to its high velocity, .22 WMR cartridges are loaded with jacketed bullets.

-The .22 WMR is based on a lengthened version of the .22 WRF case, like that cartridge uses standard diameter .224" inside lubricated bullets, and remains to this day the most powerful .22 rimfire cartridge ever.
-It has been adapted to many types and brands of firearms, and .22 WMR ammunition is loaded by all of the major rimfire ammunition manufacturers and is very widely distributed.
+The .22 WMR is based on a lengthened version of the .22 WRF case and like that cartridge uses standard diameter .224" inside lubricated bullets.
+It remains to this day the most powerful .22 rimfire cartridge ever.
+It has been adapted to many types and brands of firearms and .22 WMR ammunition is loaded by all of the major rimfire ammunition manufacturers and is very widely distributed.

-Today the .22 WMR is available with bullet weights ranging from about 30 to 50 grains, and CCI loads a shot shell version.
+The .22 WMR is available with bullet weights ranging from about 30 to 50 grains and there are even loads formulated for mini revolvers with 1.5" barrels.
 The standard Winchester 40 grain JHP bullet is now loaded to a rifle MV of 1910 fps with ME of 324 ft. lbs.
 The various 30-40 grain JHP bullets are best for varmint hunting, but are overly destructive on small game intended for the dinner table.
-A better choice in that case are the heavier 45-50 grain bullets intended for small game hunting, or the use of .22 WRF ammo when possible.
+A better choice in that case are the heavier 45-50 grain bullets intended for small game hunting.

-The .22 WMR is the newest, commercially successful, .22 rimfire cartridge (so far).
+The .22 WMR is the newest of our commercially successful .22 rimfire cartridges.
 With .22 rimfire cartridges now available from the BB Cap to the WMR, the field seems pretty well covered.
 Recent rimfire development has concentrated on lighter, smaller caliber bullets that can achieve higher velocity within the existing pressure limits.
 The .17 HMR, based on a necked-down .22 Magnum case, is the best example.

 Rimfire cartridge design is limited by the fact that the brass case rim must be weak enough to be crushed by the blow of the firing pin.
 This severely limits the permissible maximum pressure and thus the performance of the cartridge.
 I suspect that the advent of more potent .22 rimfire cartridges will depend on the future development of more advanced case materials.